kruebling/bali-rafactor/README.md

   5. Fix bug with previous_orders method, instead define previous orders by orders status (12:45)

   5. Fix bug with error in how I set up Bcrypt with DB.
-Needed a server and DB reset, user login, password confirmation, register working again.
+Needed a server restart and DB reset, user login, password confirmation, register working again.
 (1:30)

   6. Bug with order status, losing account ID somewhere along the way, possibly when attempting to set status to 2 (which doesnt work).
 Needs refactor, cart still works.
 (2:00)

   7. Had incorrect naming of partials I was trying to render, wasted a lot of time getting AJAX to render product details.
 Finally got it to render.(3:15)

   8. Updating the cart was a lot easier after struggling with the last AJAX request.
 (4:00)

+  9. Able to uses AJAX to remove an item from the cart, cart page not updating.
+Need js to also update cart view.
+(4:30)

 # AJAX Checklist